 All medical records at University Health Services are strictly confidential.
 Information about a student's care will be released only with the student's written permission.

 All University Health Services staff, student employees, and volunteers adhere to established ethical principles and codes of professional practice, including patient confidentiality.

 All information concerning students' visits to University Health Services, including their identity, reason for the visit, diagnosis, treatments, and billing information, is considered confidential information.

 Students at Penn State can be assured that their medical records are strictly confidential.
 Their medical records are not available to anyone, including parents, professors, and friends.
 Although this high degree of confidentiality may be a concern to parents seeking information, students' medical information is released only with their written consent or by a court-ordered subpoena.

 What Confidentiality Means to Parents

-It is certainly understandable that as concerned parents of students who have been ill, parents may want access to information in their son or daughter's medical record.
-Unfortunately, patient confidentiality standards prohibit UHS from allowing parents or anyone else access to students' medical records without their written authorization.
+It is certainly understandable that as concerned parents of students who have been ill, you may want access to information in your son or daughter's medical record.
+Unfortunately, patient confidentiality standards prohibit University Health Services from allowing parents or anyone else access to students' medical records without the student's written authorization.

 We will, however, discuss students' medical information with parents upon receipt of students' permission to disclose their medical records.
 Please have your student stop by the Health Information Mangement office to complete the form.